-Macroeconomic databases provide statistics on national, regional and global economic and political-economic developments from major international institutions and data publishers, including Thomson Reuters, Eurostat, the ECB, OECD, IMF, World Bank and WIIW.
+- Macroeconomic databases provide statistics on national, regional and global economic and political-economic developments from international institutions and data publishers, including Thomson Reuters, ECB, Standard & Poor’s; Eurostat, OECD, IMF and World Bank

-Micro-socioeconomic databases provide individual, family and household-level data observations.
-Major providers include GESIS, Bureau van Dijk, ICPSR, UKDS, Eurostat and DIW.
-Access to micro data provided to EUI members under Library license requires additional registration.
-Special terms and conditions relating to micro-socioeconomic data access and use are described in Section 2 below.
+- Micro-socioeconomic databases provide individual, family, household-level and company data observations.
+Major providers include GESIS, ICPSR, Bureau van Dijk, UKDS, Eurostat and DIW.
+Access to micro data on the EUI Library restricted data server requires additional registration.

-European, EU and Euro Area data resources provide macroeconomic, financial, monetary and micro-socioeconomic data for research on pan-European topics, EU states and sub-state regions, and Europe in the global context.
+- European, EU and Euro Area data resources provide macroeconomic, micro-socioeconomic and financial data for research on pan-European topics, EU states, European sub-state regions, the Euro area and Europe in global context.

-All resources in the EUI Data Portal have a dedicated resource page providing:
+All resources indexed in the EUI Data Portal have an online resource guide providing: